 Whenever I get asked what my favorite tea is, I usually cheat and say oolong.
 That’s because oolong is one of the largest and most diverse categories of tea.
 Oxidation levels can range from around 8% all the way to nearly 80%.
 That means that the taste can also vary but from very green to so dark that you might think it was a black tea.
 You also might see this type of tea referred to by the traditional Chinese name, Wu Long, which translates as “black dragon”.

-I thought it might be fun to do a run through of the different types for those of you that are just starting to toe the waters.
-Oolong is often categorized by the style of the leaf so we’ll so start there.
-Names can be a bit trickier as the vary quite a bit depending on the origin.
+I thought it might be fun to do a run-through of the many faces of oolong for those of you that are just starting to toe the waters.
+The style of the leaf often categorizes oolong, so we’ll so start there.
+Names can be a bit trickier as they vary quite a bit depending on the origin.

 For a lot of tea drinkers, the first oolong that we experience is the rolled kind that can be found in certain regions of China as well as Taiwan.
 This style of tea is created through multiple rolling steps.
 In the past, this was done by hand (or by foot!) but machines are utilized in most cases today.

 I’m still amazed at how those tiny balls can unfurl into large leaves. those leaves can unfurl.
 It can be tempting to use more leaves because they look like they won’t amount to much.
 For that reason, it’s better to measure your tea using a gram scale rather than a teaspoon.

 The center of rolled oolongs in China is Anxi in the Fujian Province.
 Teas from this region among some of the most aromatic.
 Tie Guan Yin (or Iron Goddess of Mercy) is probably the most prevalent kind but other teas that are worth checking out include Mao Xie, Huang Jin Gui, and Jin Xuan.